manjaro/pacman-mirrors/docs/pacman-mirrors.1.md

 If you want more countries in your mirrorlist add them

-_sudo pacman-mirrors -yc Germany France Austria Denmark_
+_sudo pacman-mirrors -yc Germany France Denmark_

 Create a mirrorlist with 5 mirrors with current packages and syncronize pacman